Anne de Carbuccia

 Anne de Carbuccia is an environmental artist, photographer, film director and world traveler.
+She is from Corsica, France.

 Biography

 Anne de Carbuccia was a student of anthropology and art history at Columbia University.
 During her studies she developed her interest in the concept of human beings as a new geological force: Anthropocene.

 Since then she has been traveling the world to develop her work that documents the relationship between mankind and the environment.
+The focus of her work is to move past the human-centered era of today.
+Her artwork explores how, using intelligence and technology, our species can become a positive force for our planet.